umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 ![save file as](images/save-as.png)

-And it will create the solution file for you in the folder that you specified.
+It will create the solution file for you in the folder that you specified.

 :::note
 When creating a solution file we recommend that you place it in the root of the git repository.